lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 _The Type of `digit` is missing.
 Is Rust a Typeless Language like JavaScript and Python?_

-Rust is actually a Statically Typed Language like C...
-All Variables have Types.
+Rust is a Statically Typed Language like C...
+All Variables have known Types during compilation.
 The Rust Compiler infers the Types for us.

 Sounds spooky, but the Rust Compiler goes all Sherlock Holmes on our code to deduce our Variable Types...